Accreditation is the process by which a certifying body's competency and legitimacy as a neutral third-party are independently evaluated.

 - SCS was accredited as a Certification Body to conduct Chain of Custody certifications of operations that handle farmed fish under the Aquaculture Stewardship Council (ASC) Chain of Custody standard.
 Initial accreditation: April 2012.

-- SCS was accredited for the certification of farms that meet the Aquaculture Stewardship Council's (ASC) Farm scope.
-Initial scope: Salmon (USA, Canada, Chile, Australia, New Zealand).
-Initial accreditation: March 2014.
+- SCS was accredited for the certification of farms that meet the requirements of the Aquaculture Stewardship Council's (ASC) Farm Standards for Abalone, Bivalve, Freshwater Trout, Pangasius, Salmon, Shrimp and Tilapia (worldwide).
+Initial accreditation: March 2014

 - SCS was the first Certification Body to achieve accreditation to certify the production of biomass, biofuels and other bio-based products worldwide under the Roundtable on Sustainable Biomaterials (RSB).
 Initial accreditation: November 2014